MaxHackerman/resume_2.0/README.md

 # resume_2.0
-It's a cool version of my resume
+It's just a cool version of my resume.

+Something cool will be there, but readme is just for fun, sorry)